jzombie/rich-cms/md-content/Think and Grow Rich/Chapter 1.md

 The uncle went ahead with his work, so busily engaged that he did not pay enough attention to the child to observe that she did not leave.
 When he looked up and saw her still standing there, he yelled at her, "I told you to go on home!
 Now go, or I'll take a switch to you."

-The little girl said "yas sah," be she did not budge an inch.
+The little girl said "yas sah," but she did not budge an inch.

 The uncle dropped a sack of grain he was about to pour into the mill hopper, picked up a barrel stave, and started toward the child with an expression on his fact that indicated trouble.